Bellingham Reading

 Lower Elementary students

-Carola works with students who are having difficulty reading on Grade Level, or are below grade level.
-Ideally, she works with them twice weekly for one hour per session, with a minimum of 45 minutes of instructional time per one hour session, sliding scale available.
+Carola works with students who are below grade level.
+She works with them once or twice a week for one hour per session, with a minimum of 45 minutes of instructional time.
+As visual stamina improves, we take fewer breaks.

 • Kindergardeners and first graders, who have experienced delays in language development work on readiness skills: listening, conversing, following verbal instructions, dictating stories, phoneme and grapheme recognition and reproduction, fine motor and eye/hand coordination.